 ENERGY OUTPUT

-The Tsar Bomba had a mushroom cloud that was seen from
+The Tsar Bomba had a mushroom cloud that was seen from 620 mi away.
+The tip-top of the cloud is 45 miles and the base is 25 mi |

 Note: The Tsar Bomba, whose blast was many orders of magnitude smaller than the energy of neutron stars, was still seen almost 620 miles away from ground zero.
 The subsequent mushroom cloud of the Tsar Bomb was about 45 miles high (nearly eight times the height of Mount Everest), which meant that the cloud was well inside the mesosphere when it peaked.
 The base of the cloud was 25 miles wide.
 These numbers are only two to three digits (50 mt), let alone numbers with 29-46 digits representing force also in megatons also.